 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Although Nintendo does ban accounts for smaller infractions such as language and not paying your subscription fees, recently they have begun banning gamers devices who are cheating, modifying their games or devices, or using pirated or home brewed software.
+Although Nintendo does ban accounts for smaller infractions such as obscene language and not paying subscription fees, they will also ban gamers’ consoles (like the Switch) who are cheating, modifying their games or devices, or using pirated or home-brewed software.

 You can also check out this video to learn more.

 Want to take your Nintendo Switch to the next level?
 Then check out this Nintendo Switch accessory bundle by clicking here.

 Do you love your Switch but want to stand out from everyone else with the same model?
 Then look no further than this custom Joy-Con grip.